 Sore throat (pharyngitis)

-A sore throat is normally a symptom of a bacterial or viral infection and is common with a cold or flu.
-Learn more about the self-care of sore throats.
+Pharyngitis is normally a symptom of a bacterial or viral infection and is common with a cold or flu.
+Here's how to care for a sore throat.

 Glandular fever symptoms

 Glandular fever (also called the ‘kissing disease’) is an infectious disease which is common in teenagers and young adults.
 Find out more about the symptoms of glandular fever.

 Strep throat is an infection of the throat caused by bacteria called Streptococci.
 Learn more about what it is, and its symptoms, diagnosis and treatment.